shcufnairolf/gaussian_process_regression_example_for_pyiron/README.md

 # Gaussian process regression example for pyiron

-This repository contains a Jupyter notebook `workflow.ipynb` which demonstrated a workflow to run a Gaussian process regression on some simple training data.
+This repository contains a Jupyter notebook `workflow.ipynb` which demonstrates a workflow to run a Gaussian process regression on some simple training data.
 The workflow is implemented using pyiron.
 The corresponding pyiron class can be found in `gaussian_progress_regression.py`.
-These files have been developed within the BMBF-funded project DiMoGraph.
+This workflow has been developed within the BMBF-funded project DiMoGraph (Digital models for graphene-based conductor materials, 13XP5190B).

 ## Contributers:
 Florian Fuchs (Fraunhofer ENAS, Chemnitz)